Fan Wencheng

-Fan Wencheng (范文程 (Fàn Wénchéng), courtesy name: Xiandou 憲斗, 1597–1666) was a Qing dynasty Scholar-Official, Prime Minister and Grand Secretary (Daxue Shi).
+Fan Wencheng (范文程 (Fàn Wénchéng), courtesy name: Xiandou 憲斗, 1597–1666) was a Qing dynasty scholar-official, prime minister and grand secretary (Daxue Shi).
 His official career went through four generation of Qing dynasty emperors through Nurhaci, Hong Taiji, Shunzhi, and Kangxi.
-Many rules and regulations in the early days of the Qing Dynasty were drafted by him.
+Many rules and regulations in the early days of the Qing dynasty were drafted by him.

 Early life

 Nurhaci's appreciation

-He was born in an official family in Ming dynasty, claiming himself to be a descendant of Fan Zhongyan (989-1052), a famous statesmen in the Northern Song Dynasty.
+He was born in an official family in Ming dynasty, claiming himself to be a descendant of Fan Zhongyan (989–1052), a famous statesman in the Northern Song dynasty.
 However, the Fan family had exiled and migrated to Manchuria by early 17th century.
 (The specific position is in Shenyang city in China.)
-Fan Wencheng's great-grandfather was the President of the Board of War during the Ming dynasty who surrendered to Manchu army (led by Nurhachi) when it conquered the North Pass (Fushun) in 1618.
+Fan Wencheng's great-grandfather was the president of the Board of War during the Ming dynasty who surrendered to Manchu army (led by Nurhachi) when it conquered the North Pass (Fushun) in 1618.
 Fan Wencheng loved reading when he was a young.
-He was very intelligent and decisive and became a scholar (秀才) of Shenyang City.
+He was very intelligent and decisive and became a scholar (秀才) of Shenyang city.